openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

     ...
 ```

-Once the additional packages and watchdog are installed, we can switch to the non-root `app` user and finish the python installation
+Once the additional packages and watchdog are installed, we can switch to the non-root `app` user and finish the Python installation

 ```dockerfile
 WORKDIR /root/